-If you have roles or tasks that need doing, don’t be afraid to ask.
-It works best in person but also use your club’s website or Facebook page.
+If you have roles or tasks that need doing, don’t be afraid to ask for help.
+It works best in person, but also use your club’s website or Facebook page.

 Find out what specific skills your members or parents have and keep a record.
-As tasks arise, you can then target the right people.
+As tasks arise, you can then assign the right person to the job.

-Some people may not wish to take on a big role at the club that requires significant time and effort.
-So think about breaking bigger jobs up or devising a rota to share the load.
+Some people may not wish to take on a big role at the club as it will require significant time and effort.
+So, think about breaking bigger jobs up or devising a rota to share the load.

 A simple ‘thank you’ or pat on the back goes a long way.
-When people lend a hand, make sure to thank them personally and publicly possibly on social media, to inspire others to get involved.
+When people lend a hand, make sure to thank them personally, as well as publicly as it may inspire others to get involved.